lyuchen96/Quench-Random-Spin/README.md

 # Quench-Random-Spin
-The source code for plotting the figures in the main text, including Fig.1d,e, Fig.2 and Fig.4.
+This repository contains codes for plotting the figures in the main text and supplementary materials, of the paper Emergent Universal Quench Dynamics in Randomly Interacting Spin Models.